When I was a kid, an afternoon of pure bliss required only three things:

 And though my taste in beverages and TV has changed, I still love those little interlocking bricks.

-Today, LEGO is more popular than ever, with some rare sets reselling for big bucks.
-If you have boxes of LEGOs collecting dust somewhere, it may time to do some digging.
+Today, Lego is more popular than ever, with some rare sets reselling for big bucks.
+If you have boxes of Legos collecting dust somewhere, it may be time to do some digging.

 1. Star Wars Ultimate Collector’s Millennium Falcon (Set #10179)

 The Star Wars franchise is a collecting category all its own.
 And in 2007, Lego delighted sci-fi fans by issuing its Ultimate Collector’s Millennium Falcon set.

 The Millennium Falcon specs are impressive.
 The 5,195-piece kit is the largest Lego set ever produced.
 When fully assembled, the ship measures 33 inches long and 22 inches wide.

 Today, the resale value is just as impressive.
 An unopened Ultimate Collector’s Millennium Falcon set like this one on eBay can sell for as much as $7,000.